/dev/posts/

 Why?
 The two parties can use this shared secret to secure some communication by deriving[4] some symmetric key material from the shared secret.

-Note: key material
+Note: derived key material

 The key material derived from the DH shared secret would typically include: